 JoAnn Horne, an outside spokeswoman for Irving, Texas-based Digital Generation, said the company had no comment beyond last week’s statement about the hiring of Goldman Sachs to explore alternatives.

-Digital Generation is organized (DGIT) into two divisions.
+Digital Generation is organized (DGIT:US) into two divisions.
 One unit distributes advertisements to television and radio stations, while the other helps customers manage online marketing campaigns.
 The company built the Internet business with the 2011 acquisitions of MediaMind for $499 million and EyeWonder for $61 million.
-To fund the deals, the company increased long-term borrowing (DGIT) to $435 million as of March from zero in June 2011.
+To fund the deals, the company increased long-term borrowing (DGIT:US) to $435 million as of March from zero in June 2011.